RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: Empirical Study: Model Compression Applied to VLA

-\textbf{Unstructured pruning has a smaller impact on performance, whereas structured pruning offers greater acceleration benefits.} Table \ref{tab:quantization and pruning} shows the results of pruning with 20\% sparsity ratio.
-Unstructured pruning has little effect on model performance but provides negligible gains in memory usage and inference speed, unless combined with additional acceleration mechanisms.
-This is primarily due to the nature of unstructured pruning, which removes individual weights based on certain importance criteria, leading to irregular sparsity patterns that are difficult to exploit efficiently on standard hardware.
-As a result, although the number of parameters is reduced, the actual computational and memory overhead remains nearly unchanged due to poor hardware utilization.
-In contrast, structured pruning removes entire components such as attention heads, neurons, or convolutional filters, thereby producing more regular sparsity patterns that align well with the underlying architecture of modern hardware accelerators.
-This structural regularity enables substantial gains in memory efficiency and inference speed.
-However, this comes at the cost of greater functional disruption, as structured pruning tends to eliminate entire functional units that may be critical for the model's representational capacity.
-Consequently, structured pruning leads to more severe performance degradation compared to unstructured pruning.
-From the results shown in Fig. \ref{fig:prune}, we observe that structured pruning leads to a significant decline in task performance, even when a relatively low sparsity ratio of 20\% is applied.
-As the sparsity ratio increases further, the model's success rate quickly degrades to zero, indicating the fragility of the VLA under aggressive structural pruning.
-However, a promising finding is that SFT consistently restores performance across a wide range of sparsity levels.
-When the sparsity ratio is moderate, SFT is capable of nearly fully recovering the model’s original task execution capability, with negligible loss in performance.
-Notably, after fine-tuning, the model can recover most of its original performance even with up to 90\% of the parameters removed.
-This observation serves as the primary motivation for our proposed RLRC.
+\textbf{Unstructured pruning has a smaller performance impact, whereas structured pruning offers greater acceleration benefits.} Table \ref{tab:quantization and pruning} presents results at a 20\% sparsity ratio.
+Unstructured pruning has little effect on performance but provides negligible memory and inference speed gains unless combined with additional acceleration mechanisms, as it removes individual weights based on importance.
+In contrast, structured pruning removes entire components such as attention heads, neurons, or convolutional filters, producing regular sparsity patterns aligned with modern hardware accelerators.
+However, this incurs greater functional disruption by eliminating units critical to representational capacity.
+Consequently, structured pruning causes more severe performance degradation than unstructured pruning, as shown in Fig. \ref{fig:prune}, motivating the RLRC pipeline.

-\textbf{The combination of quantization and pruning can further substantially compress the model.} As shown in Table \ref{tab:quantization_pruning}, the most substantial memory reduction is achieved through the combination of 90\% structured pruning and 4-bit quantization.
-After appropriate fine-tuning, this configuration results in a performance drop of approximately 10\%, while reducing memory consumption to one-eighth of the original requirement.
-In terms of computational acceleration, this setup yields over a 2× speedup in inference throughput.
-Despite the aggressive compression, the performance degradation remains limited following fine-tuning, demonstrating the effectiveness of our method in maintaining task competence under severe resource constraints.
-However, the presence of dequantization operations introduces a bottleneck that limits the improvement in inference speed.

 \textbf{The speedup gains from quantization diminish as the sparsity ratio increases.} As shown in Fig. \ref{fig:speed}, when the sparsity ratio is relatively low, quantization can significantly accelerate the inference speed of VLA.
 However, as the sparsity ratio increases and the model size becomes smaller, the benefits introduced by quantization are offset by the overhead of dequantization, potentially leading to slower inference.
 Consequently, for models with high sparsity ratios, the throughput of the full-precision version surpasses that of the quantized counterpart.